jj-vcs/jj/docs/guides/divergence.md

 ## What are divergent changes?

 A [divergent change] occurs when multiple [visible commits] have the same change ID.

-These changes are displayed with a [change offset] after their change ID:
+These changes are displayed with a [change offset] after their change ID and a label of "divergent":

 ```shell
 $ jj log